PhoenixMert/PhoenixMert/README.md

 ## Hi there 👋
 I am Mert, a freshman at Bilkent University majoring in computer science.
-I playing games, travelling with my friends, playing the guitar, and learning to code )
+I like playing games, travelling with my friends, playing the guitar, and learning to code )